Timbavati Private Game Reserve, Limpopo

 With about 360 species of birds, Timbavati is an exceptional destination for twitchers.

 There are some places in the world that vigorously resist human development.
-Timbavati Private Nature Reserve is 1 of these.
+Timbavati Private Nature Reserve is one of these.

 Pressed up against the belly of the Kruger National Park, it has experienced almost nothing in the way of farming or other encroachment, even before being conserved.